 Building materials; regular trash;

-The reading material is convined that the settlement of Chaoco Canyon, which are called “great houses”,are used for housing people, stroing food supplies and holding ceremonies.
-Nevertheless, the professor doesn’t agree with the opinion.
+The reading material is convinced that the settlement of Chaco Canyon, which is called “great houses”, was used for housing people, storing food supplies and holding ceremonies. –信息顺序不要颠倒 Nevertheless, the professor doesn’t agree with the opinion.

-Firstly, the professor disputes the reading’s point that the houses are used for housing people.
-He figures that we can barely find fireplaces in the houses. the number of fireplaces in the house can never satisfy the require of the people that a house can hold, indicating it might not be used to house people.
+Firstly, the professor disputes the reading’s point that the houses were used for housing people.
+He figures that we can barely find fireplaces in the houses. the number of fireplaces in the house can never satisfy the requirements of people that a house can hold, indicating it might not be used to house people. –关键词

-Secondly, the professor opposes the point made in the reading that the houses are used to store food supplies.
-Accroding to his words, there are very few containers in the “great houses”, which contradicts to the assumption that they’re used to store food.
-Besides, we can brely find maize grain in these houses, offering more evidence that the houses aren’t used to store food.
+Secondly, the professor opposes the point made in the reading that the houses were used to store food supplies.
+According to his words, there are very few containers in the “great houses”, which contradicts the assumption that they were used to store food.
+Besides, we can barely find maize grain in these houses, offering more evidence that the houses were not used to store food.

-Finally, the reading notes that the great houses are used to hold ceremonies.
+Finally, the reading notes that the great houses were used to hold ceremonies.
 The professor holds a different opinion.
-He explains that there is lots of construction materials found in the houses, including sand and stone.
-Moreover, there is also lots of regular trash.
-From these facts, he infers that it’s not a place for ceremonies because people won’t leave so much irrelevant stuffs in such a spiritual place.
+He explains that there were lots of construction materials found in the houses, including sand and stone.
+Moreover, there were also lots of regular trash.
+From these facts, he infers that it was not a place for ceremonies because people did not leave so much irrelevant stuff in such a spiritual place.

 The reading passage's author listed three competing theories on what the "great houses" were used for.
 Yet the professor insists that none of the three theories is right.

 Firstly, the professor disputes the reading's point that the structures were for residential use.
 He points out that there were few fireplaces in the houses.
-Even the largest house contained only 10 fireplaces.
+Even the largest house contained only 10 fireplaces., but more than 100 families lived there.
+Therefore, the number of fireplaces was significantly lower than the demand.

-Secondly, the professor opposes the point made in the reading that food storage was the function of the houses.
+Secondly, the professor opposes the point made in the reading that food storage was the function of the houses--.
 The lecturer refutes the idea completely.
 He even quotes that neither maize nor big containers were found in the Chaco structures.

 Thirdly, the reading notes that those houses were built to hold rites.
 However, the lecturer holds a different perspective.
-The professor explains that there wasn't any building materials found in the buildings.
+The professor explains that there weren't any building materials found in the buildings.

+--house fireplaces -数量少– largest – 10 fireplaces; -- more than 100 families;

+Food supplies

+Maize + Container;

+Ceremony

+Building materials; regular trash;

-Structure 1：
+Structure 1：assumption; theories; hypothesis

-The reading passage’s author is convinced that Yet the professor disagrees with the reading passage.
+The reading passage’s author is convinced that three assumptions for great houses in xxx.
+Yet the professor disagrees with the reading passage.

 Firstly, the professor disputes the reading’s point that the great houses were used for housing.
 The reading explains that the great houses can be seen in Southwest societies and Taos, New Mexico, where people lived in these houses for many years.
 However, the lecturer claims that the number of fireplaces was significantly lower than they were supposed to have.
 One example is the largest great house.
 The number of fireplaces was only 10, but more than 100 families lived there.